Funded Programs 2021

 Other Previously Supported School Gardens & Community Partners

 School Breakfast Programs

-Plant a Seed is committed to helping kids be happy, healthy, and productive at school by supporting dynamic organizations like the Breakfast Club of Canada and the school breakfast programs of The Vancouver Sun Children’s Fund – Adopt a School initiative.
+The Plant a Seed & See What Grows Foundation continued its support to The Breakfast Club of Canada and Vancouver Sun Children’s Fund – Adopt a School initiative.

 Education Bursary Programs